webux/ux-runner/README.md

 - **scene**(label:String, method:function, validate:function, timeout:Milliseconds): creates a new scene.
 Validate is a second method that you can pass that will check a condition.
 If the condition returns true it passes, if it returns false it fails, if you fail to pass it then it passes.
 - **find**(selector:String, timeout:Milliseconds, label:String): does a jquery seletion and waits for it to be ready.
 This will keep trying until it times out of the selection is not successful.
 - **options**: the configs. options.timeouts.short gives you milliseconds.
 It has short, medium, long, and forever.
+- **wait**(milliseconds:Number): When you want to wait, but you don't know exactly what for.
 - **waitFor**(label:String, method:function, timeout:Milliseconds): wait for the function to return true
 - **waitForNgEvent**(event:String, timeout:Milliseconds): wait for an event... (not complete).
 - **waitForJQEvent**: wait for a jquery event. (not complete).
+- **assert**(label:String, method:function): Assert is a method that is meant to only evaluate once.
+It expects the method to return a boolean true or false as a pass or fail result.
+- **repeat**(method:function, count:Int): It can be handy to have a method repeat multiple times.
+This will cause a method to repeat multiple times.

 For the find API it is like jQuery methods except one additional few that are quite note worthy.
 So you have your standard, click, focus, blur, etc.

-- sendMouse(focus): this does a series of other methods to simulate a more realistic event.
+- **sendMouse**(focus): this does a series of other methods to simulate a more realistic event.
 This will do a mousedown, focus, mouseup, click.
 This simulates the actual event pattern when a user clicks.
 It can be handy if you have directives on inputs that are listening for something particular in the sequence. "focus" if this is set it will also cause focus on the element.
-- sendKeys(): uh,... this one is a topic all of it's own.
+- **sendKeys**(): uh,... this one is a topic all of it's own.
 So check the heading below.
-- scroll(): this just includes some default methods such as scrollUp or scrollDown making it a little more handy.
+- **scroll**(): this just includes some default methods such as scrollUp or scrollDown making it a little more handy.
 - sendTap(focus): this simulates touchstart and touchend events with or without focus
-- custom(label, method, validator, timeout): As long as the validator method returns false and it has not timed out this will keep executing the method, and the validation to check.
+- **custom**(label, method, validator, timeout): As long as the validator method returns false and it has not timed out this will keep executing the method, and the validation to check.
-- until(label, validator, timeout): As long as the validator returns false and it has not timed out the validator will be checked.
+- **until**(label, validator, timeout): As long as the validator returns false and it has not timed out the validator will be checked.
 The main difference between this and custom is that custom allows them to be separated, but until is often more handy.

 Noteable methods:

-- done(): done is provided on any step.
+- **done**(): done is provided on any step.
 However, it is really only useful in custom or until methods where you want a condition to keep going and then still return a false because it failed another condition. "this.done()" from inside of a step or chain method will immediately invoke that it finishes on the next interval.
-- exec(): this is really for internal use, but can be handy externally as well.
+- **exec**(): this is really for internal use, but can be handy externally as well.
 This will automatically execute this method against the current step using the invoke method so that all injections for this method get included.

 Info events can be chained.
 So you can do one selection and then do multiple chained events.

 	find(".button").focus().select().click();

-**[TODO]** There is a bug with sendKeys()... that it won't chain after it.
-It will chain up to it.

 ## sendKeys ##
 Send keys simulates user input.
 It takes patterns from a string to enter those values into input fields.
 Here is an example string.